 IPAs are an acquired taste.
 Although beer snobs tend to think that hoppier is better, others feel that too many hops lend a grapefruity or bitter taste to the beer.

-If you’re all about the big and bold hoppy IPAs, this list of the nine best IPA beers is for you.
+If you’re all about the big and bold hoppy IPAs, this list of the 30 best IPA beers is for you.
 Cheers!

 If there’s one thing that Sierra Nevada does well, it’s creating beautifully appointed, balanced beers.
 Their Pale Ale is a superb example of a great IPA, but “Hazy Little Thing” really takes the hop cake.